Building a Bulb in PlayPosit 3.0

 - Click the Trim & Crop tab.

 - To trim video from the beginning and end, drag the first set of red and green handles, or click Advanced and type in the exact timestamps you want to trim the video to.
+Note: For accurate crops, please us the timestamps in the video player below.

 - To add internal crops, click Advanced > Add Internal Crop.
 You can then drag the new sets of red and green handles that appear, or type in the exact timestamps you want to trim the video to.
+Note: Configure crops using the timestamp in the video player below.

 - Click Done to save your changes and close the dialog.